google/CFU-Playground/docs/source/crash-course/gateware.rst

       EdgeDetector and assign to a variable named "self.dut".
 Because it is a submodule, we add it to our list of submodules.
 "DUT" means "device under test".
-   E. as we saw in the previous tutorial, nMigen uses generator functions to
+   E. as we saw in the previous tutorial, Amaranth uses generator functions to
       drive the simulation. ``process()`` is a simple generator function.
    F. ``run_sim()`` can optionally write a trace file.
 When debugging, it can
       be helpful to write a tracefile.